htutwaiphyoe/mastering-accessibility/testing-accessibility/README.md

 - Provide all kinds of accessibility information for free and less work
 - ul, ol, p, button, table, figure, hr
-- Semantic elements can be navigated
+- Semantic elements can be navigated by collections of semantic elements

+## Text Alternatives

+- Graphic and non-text content need to be described
+- Image alt text: photo, icons [decorative](https://www.w3.org/WAI/tutorials/images/decorative/)
+- Decide decorative or non-decorative not for images
+- Time-based media: video and audio captions, audio description and sign language